joj-macho/Web-Development-Playground/country-information/README.md

-# Country Information Viewer
+# REST Countries Information Viewer

 ## Description

-The Country Information Viewer is a Flask web application that utilizes the REST Countries API to fetch and display information about all countries.
+The REST Countries Information Viewer is a web-based application built with Flask that retrieves information about countries from the REST Countries API.
+Users can view details about various countries, including their names, capitals, populations, and more.
+The application is designed to provide a simple and interactive way to explore country data.

 ## How it Works

-Various routes for different functionalities:
+- The Flask application is configured, and an instance of the application is created.

+- The application uses the REST Countries API (`https://restcountries.com/v3.1/all`) to fetch information about all countries.

-- The home page is rendered using the `index()` function in `app.py`.
-This function retrieves country data from the REST Countries API using the `get_countries()` function and then renders the `index.html` template with the obtained country data.
+- The main route (`/`) is defined to handle requests and retrieve country data from the API.
+The data is then rendered in the home page template (`index.html`).

-- The `get_countries()` function sends a GET request to the REST Countries API to retrieve information about all countries.
-It handles exceptions that may occur during the API request and returns a list of country data.
+- The `get_countries` function sends a GET request to the REST Countries API and retrieves information about all countries.
+It handles potential errors and flashes a message if there is an issue retrieving the data.

-- Make sure to have an active internet connection as the program relies on data from the REST Countries API.
-If an error occurs during data fetching, appropriate error messages will be displayed.

-## Program Input & Output

-When you run the program (`app.py`), Flask starts a development server, and you can access the application by visiting `http://127.0.0.1:5000/` in your web browser.
-The home page will display a list of countries.
+## How to Run the Application

+- To run this application, make sure you have Python installed on your system.
+- Ensure that Flask is installed.
+If not, you can install it using pip: `pip install flask`
+- Navigate to the project directory.
+- Run the application in the terminal: `python3 app.py`
+- Open a web browser and go to http://localhost:5000 to access the REST Countries Information Viewer.
+- The application will fetch data from the REST Countries API and display it on the home page.

 The output will look like this: